Something from Tiffany's

-Something from Tiffany's is a 2022 American Christmas romantic comedy film directed by Daryl Wein, from a screenplay by Tamara Chestna.
+Something from Tiffany's is a 2022 American Christmas romantic comedy film directed by Daryl Wein, from a screenplay by Tamara Chestna, starring Zoey Deutch, Kendrick Sampson, Ray Nicholson, and Shay Mitchell.
 It is based on the novel of the same name by Melissa Hill.
-The film stars Zoey Deutch, Kendrick Sampson, Ray Nicholson, and Shay Mitchell.

 Something from Tiffany's was released on December 9, 2022, by Amazon Studios via Prime Video.